How we moved to Italy

 But it isn’t only for this reason that you’ll want to speak Italian.
 You’ll want to be able to speak to your neighbors when they speak to you.
 Or the owner of the Alimentari when you pick up a few groceries.
 To understand when he tells you exactly how to prepare what you are buying.
 Italians love to cook and often share recipes 🙂.
 You will want to be able to integrate into your new community.

 Most Comunes have nearly free Italian classes (I paid 10€ a year) for stranieri classes.
 Starting with the basic A1 level and going to A2.
 They also administer the A2 proficiency test to comply with the agreement we signed to stay here.
 There are also numerous private classes you can take and also on the internet via skype.
 You can even do this before you leave the US, or your home country.
 The sooner you start the better.
 I took a semester of Italian at my Community College before we moved.
 It gave me a base.
-I am still taking lessons, nine years in.
+I am still taking lessons, ten years in.
 I’ve got plenty to learn but I’m getting much better.

 I cannot emphasize it enough.
 Start now if you want to move to Italy someday.